ed0cinU/VanillaEnhance/README.md

 # VanillaEnhance
-Modpack for the Quilt Mod Loader that enhances Minecraft Vanilla.
+A Modpack for the Quilt Mod Loader that enhances Minecraft Vanilla.

 Tested with Quit Loader Version 0.17.7